 Hello, my name is Liz.
 I am a storyteller with over 30 years professional photography and multi-media experience based in Shepparton, Central Victoria, Australia working nationally and internationally.
 I am a mother to Jamile and Jaiman who are now young adults whom I enjoy watching explore the world.
 I spend my free time connecting to my community, going on adventures in nature and have a strong interest in community harmony and wellbeing near and far.

-I enjoy preserving family, wedding and community stories in many varied forms of our diverse cultures: from private commissions to working with community groups/organisations (including vulnerable and marginalised communities).
+I enjoy preserving your family, wedding and community stories in many varied forms of our diverse cultures: from private commissions to working with community groups/organisations.

 My approach when photographing anything is in a gentle way to tell a story, to capture who you truly are, to show connections between each other in a natural and relaxed manner.